ilhan007/ui5con25-handson/docs/1_Getting_Started.md

 ## 1. Create New Project

-OOpen your terminal in any folder and initialize a new project using the `@ui5/webcomponents-package`:
+Open your terminal in any folder and initialize a new project using the `@ui5/webcomponents-package`:

 ```sh